 Online B.A. in Criminology and Criminal Justice (CCJ) Program

 Are you interested in studying criminology and criminal justice at a major research university with nationally- and internationally-recognized faculty, but need or desire the flexibility to take classes online?
-The Department of Criminology and Criminal Justice (CCJ) at Southern Illinois University Carbondale offers students the convenience of an online degree program, allowing students to complete all CCJ major, College of Liberal Arts, and University requirements to earn a Bachelor of Arts degree from anywhere in the world!
+The Criminology and Criminal Justice (CCJ) program at Southern Illinois University Carbondale offers students the convenience of an online degree program, allowing students to complete all CCJ major and University requirements to earn a Bachelor of Arts degree from anywhere in the world!
 Online students fulfill the same curriculum requirements, are taught by the same faculty as on-campus students, and can select from courses offered during the Fall, Spring, and Summer semesters.
 The program is appropriate for any students interested in online courses: first-time college students completing all course requirements at SIU, students transferring to SIU, or on-campus students deciding to fulfill remaining requirements entirely online.

 Students transferring from another two- or four-year university are on their way toward earning a degree in CCJ from SIU.
 Depending upon whether they have earned an A.A. or A.S. degree, transfer students may already have completed core curriculum requirements.
 Consult an admissions advisor for information about core curriculum transfer credits, and the CCJ advisor for information about criminology and criminal justice transfer credits.
 Transfer students may complete up to 78 hours at another college / university and still satisfy the minimum requirement of 42 hours at SIU.

 To apply for the online CCJ program, visit the Undergraduate Admissions website.